 Yes, I feel very connected to this market because I am this market.
 In the beginning when i first discovered 99designs I would browse for contests that let me draw what was fun for me, which drew me to women in my same boat.
 That grew into a body of work with a common thread.
 For me, having a narrow-focus has been a good thing.
 I do what i like and now people have come to expect a certain thing from me, which is great.

 I will also say that motherhood has definitely softened me, and has given my style so much more joy and humor.
 I really want to connect with women on a sincere level.
 My style is not sticky-sweet, nor super high-end.
 I aim for somewhere in the middle where real people live.
 I like things kind of sarcastic and playful.
 Many times, if i had it my way, I would do things a little differently than the client wants.
 I find many clients want way too much detail and expect their logo to be a full blown illustration that tells the whole story of every aspect of their business.
 I respectfully disagree.

 But it isn’t easy telling a client “no,” is it?

 In the beginning, I was really just learning how to both use Adobe Illustrator AND communicate with clients.
 Back then I would give the moon and stars to please a client.
 But once I had several wins under my belt and was starting to feel more confident about my skills and my eye, things shifted.

 I think it is important to express your opinions and recommendations to a client because it builds their confidence in you.
-I find myself telling many contest holders “less is more”.
+I find myself telling many clients “less is more”.
 I usually present them with simplified silhouette versions because I know eventually they’ll realize what I’m talking about.
 If they don’t agree, or don’t get it, it is time to move on.
-It is easy for us to undervalue ourselves as artists, but I try not to waste time on a contest holder who does not share my taste.
+It is easy for us to undervalue ourselves as artists, but I try not to waste time on a client who does not share my taste.

 Do you have any other advice for designers using contests?